 A new composite measure system has been devised to provide an objective place to rate sites and facilities that offer various types of bariatric surgeries.
 This scoring system rates the patient and surgeon volume as well as procedure complications

-According to the Center for Healthcare Outcomes and Policy at the University of Ann Arbor,* while this doesn’t help to measure site quality, it did contribute to differentiating the risk of complications between both low-scoring and high-scoring surgery locations.
-The major problem with this model was that it was unable to significantly distinguish between both the medium and high-scoring hospitals.
+According to the Center for Healthcare Outcomes and Policy at the University of Ann Arbor, while this doesn’t help to measure site quality, it did contribute to differentiating the risk of complications between both low-scoring and high-scoring surgery locations.
+Unfortunately, this model was unable to significantly distinguish between both the medium and high-scoring hospitals.

 The authors of this study believe that their action helps hospitals and surgeons to get a better sense of where they truly stand compared to that of their peers.
 This will allow them to change methods accordingly to lead to greater success for every bariatric surgical patient.